Today’s topic: recognizing the signs of a steak that’s gone bad and how to stop it from happening — or, at least, how to delay it.

 This is not the case with steak, which is highly perishable no matter how you store it.

 Check the package for a “sell-by” or “use-by” date.

 The sell-by date is the last day the retailer can sell the steak and give the customer sufficient time to cook and enjoy it.

 The use-by date (or “best before” date) is the last day on which it’s likely safe to consume the steak.
 Typically, that’s a few days after the sell-by date.

 That doesn’t mean your steak is for sure no good the day after the use-by date.
 Or even the day of.
 It’s just another indicator to help you make a decision.

-If the “use-by” date sneaks up on you and you don’t have an opportunity to cook the steak, wrap it up tightly and put it in the freezer until you’re ready.
+If the “use-by” date sneaks up on you, and you don’t have an opportunity to cook the steak, store it by wrapping it up tightly and put it in the freezer until you’re ready.

 It’s Dried Out